-14. Date(s) Notice of Loss (continued) (e) If the notice does not require an inspection, document as directed in the "Narrative" instructions.
-FINAL: Transfer the last date (in the 1st or 2nd space from the first or second set of Production Worksheets) to the FINAL space on the first page of the first set of Production Worksheets if a final inspection should be made as a result of the notice.
-Always enter the complete date of notice (MM/DD/YYYY) for the "FINAL" inspection in the FINAL space on the first page of the first set of Production Worksheets.
-For a delayed notice of loss or delayed claim, refer to the LAM.
-15. Companion Policy(ies) MAKE NO ENTRY (ownership share only).
-Section I - Determined Acreage Appraised, Production and Adjustments Important: Make separate line entries for each commodity type insured within the unit.
-16. Field ID The grove identification symbol from a sketch map or aerial photo.
+inportant.
+Make separate fine entries for each commonly type insured within the unit.
+16. Field I D The grove identification symbol from a sketch map or aerial photo.
 Refer to the narrative instructions.
-17. Multi-Crop Code The applicable two-digit code for first crop and second crop.
+17. Multi- 0 Crop Code The applicable two-digit code for first crop and second crop.
 Refer to the LAM for instructions regarding entry of first crop and second crop codes.
-18. Reported Acres In the event of over reported acres, handle in accordance with the individual AIP's instructions.
+18. Report ed Acres In the event of over reported acres, handle in accordance with the individual AIP's instructions.
 In the event of under-reported acres, enter the reported acres to tenths for the grove or sub-groves.
 If there are no under-reported acres MAKE NO ENTRY.
-19. Determined Acres Refer to LAM for the definition of acceptable determined acres as used herein.
+19. Determ nined Acres Refer to LAM for the definition of acceptable determined acres as used herein.
 Refer to the LAM or CIH for acreage measurement instructions specific to perennial crops.
 Adjust determined acres for percent stand as specified by the SP.
 Determined acres to tenths (enter "E" in front of the acres, refer to the LAM for procedures regarding when estimated acres are allowed and related documentation requirements) for which consent is given for other use and/or: (a) put to other use without prior consent. (b) abandoned. (c) damaged by uninsured causes. (d) for which the insured failed to provide acceptable records of production.
 ACCOUNT FOR ALL ACREAGE IN THE UNIT.
 Acreage breakdowns WITHIN a unit may be estimated if a determination is not possible (refer to the LAM).
-20. Interest or Share Insured's interest (as ownership only) in the crop to three decimal places as determined at the time of inspection.
+20. Interes t or Share Insured's interest (as ownership only) in the crop to three decimal places as determined at the time of inspection.